thomd/notebook/README.md

 # Notebook

+A simple Wiki-like application to manage my personal notes (mainly it-development and science stuff) as Markdown files.

 ## Setup

-In order to access a ptivate git repository on Github, upload the following public key to [SSH keys](https://github.com/settings/keys) on Github.

-Do not enter a passphrase for the key.
+Accessing the private git repository on Github containing the [notebook-pages](https://github.com/thomd/notebook-pages), upload a public key to [SSH keys](https://github.com/settings/keys) on Github (do not enter a passphrase for the key):

     cd ~/.ssh
     ssh-keygen -f notebook
     cat notebook.pub | pbcopy

-Start application with
+Start the application with

     docker compose up -d